spaceinventor/csh/doc/MAN/Operating_Instructions/command_examples.rst

    :header-rows: 0

    * -
-      .. csh-prompt:: host>> csp add can1
+      .. csh-prompt:: host>> csp add can 1
          | INIT CAN0: device:[can0],bitrate: 1000000,
          | ...promisc:1